RachelGreenwood/curriculum/web/media-queries.md

 ### Challenge

 1. What changes you would like to make to your recipe page project using media queries?
-   Be specific about which widths you would like to use, which elements you'd change.
+   Be specific about which widths you would use and which elements you'd change.
 Sketch your ideas to help you remember.
 1. Spend about 20 minutes applying your media queries to your recipe page!
-If you run out of time, you should still stop, but note other changes you'd like to make later.
+If you run out of time, you should stop, but note other changes you'd like to make later.

 ### Questions to consider